It's time to take sales enablement back to basics and dive into our first lesson: Enablement metrics 101.

 • Is it a yes or no?

-Now if we are not going to scale the team, but we still have this very big ambitious revenue target, team productivity is going to be the most important thing to focus on that year.
+Now if we're not going to scale the team, but still have this very big ambitious revenue target, team productivity is going to be the most important thing to focus on that year.

-Because you need to get more revenue out of your existing team and if it was that easy, why didn't we just do it the year before?
-Team productivity is something that's super important, and I'll show you some sample metrics shortly.
+You need to get more revenue out of your existing team – if it was that easy, why didn't we just do it the year before?

-So I've learned about my current team size and whether or not we’re going to scale it.
+And with that, I've learned about my current team size and whether or not we’re going to scale it – a great start.

 Scaling the enablement team